Smash burger: Preparation

-Smash burgers are made by placing a ball of ground beef, commonly around 90 to 150 g, onto a hot flat-top grill and pressing it flat with a spatula or burger press.
+Smash burgers are made by placing a ball of ground beef, commonly around 3 to 5 oz.
+(90 to 150 g), onto a hot flat-top grill and pressing it flat with a spatula or burger press.
 The goal is to maximize surface contact, which increases browning.
+The technique maximizes the Maillard reaction, producing a savory crust while keeping the interior juicy.

 Variations in thickness exist: some restaurants serve extremely thin patties stacked in multiples, while others prepare slightly thicker versions.
 The ideal fat content is around 30% for moisture retention and flavor.
 Buns vary regionally, with brioche common in the UK, and potato rolls and milk rolls preferred in the U.S.

 History

 Origins

 The origins of the smash burger are debated.
 Food historian George Motz argues that some of the earliest American hamburgers, sold at fairs and factories in the late 19th and early 20th centuries, were thin patties pressed into pans for speed.
 Others trace the style to the Great Depression, when smashing ground beef was a way to stretch portions cheaply.

 A widely cited story credits Dairy Cheer, a diner in Ashland, Kentucky, where in the 1960s a cook reportedly used a bean can to press beef balls onto the griddle, creating the crisp, thin patty that became known as a smash burger.
 Miner-Dunn, a restaurant in Indiana, has also claimed continuous service of smash burgers since the 1930s.